 - Contingency actions included drawing down medium- and long-term loans to cover any possible cash shortfall from low Rates, Water Usage and Development Contribution receipts.
 These receipts held up better than forecasted. - We offered commercial lessees a three-month rent deferral based on the strict criteria that the lessee was not in arrears before the pandemic.
 In return we asked the lessees to make up the balance of any deferred rent over the duration of the remaining lease term.
 No lessee took up this offer. - In respect of one lease with a force majeure clause, we actioned a 50 per cent rent reduction for the duration of the Level 4 and 3 lockdown (Raglan Harbour Board Reserve).
 This had a minimal impact on rental income and the Reserve balance. - In March 2020 a Covid-19 related wage subsidy amounting to \$143,155 was received by Raglan Holiday Park Papahua (RHPP).
-RHPP is a fully self-funding activity and as such the operation was eligible for the assistance as no ratepayers' funds are used to sustain the operation.
-The impact of the Covid-19 lockdown caused RHPP's income in April 2020 to drop by 62% compared with the income of April 2019.
+RHPP is a fully self-funding activity and as such the operation was eligible for the assistance.
 Between April and June 2020 \$119,988.97 was paid out to employees leaving a balance of \$23,166.23 at 30 June 2020.
 The balance is included in Trade payables above.
 Of that balance, a further \$6,971.59 has been paid out in July; the remaining \$16,194.64 is to be repaid to the Ministry of Social Development.